-The M.S. program in Integrative Cell Biology trains students in the basic science and methodology of Integrative Cell Biology, which allows students to apply this knowledge in pursuit of a PhD level education, within careers in research laboratories, in the biomedical industry, or as primary or secondary educators.
-Students graduating with an M.S. degree are successful in their pursuit of a PhD or MD education.
+The M.S. program in Integrative Cell Biology trains students in the basic science and contemporary methodologies to interrogate the biology of the cell.
+The fundamental knowledge obtained during the study to apply this knowledge in pursuit of a Ph.D. graduate level of education.
+The program also prepares students for a career in research laboratories in the biomedical industry, or as primary or secondary educators.
+Students graduating with an M.S. degree are competent and competitive in pursuit of a Ph.D. or MD education.

-Tuition for academic year (2017-2018) is $1,069/credit hour, and M.S. students are required to take a minimum of 24 credits over the two year course of study.
-M.S. students are not provided a stipend or tuition remission, but all of the necessary research supplies and equipment are provided to M.S. students at no cost.
-For more information regarding Tuition and Fees for the Graduate Programs at Loyola University Medical Center please access the following link Tuition and Fees.
+Tuition for the academic year (2018-2019) is $1,096/credit hour and M.S. students are required to take a total of 24 credits over the two-year course of study.
+M.S. students are not provided with a stipend or tuition remission, but all of the necessary research supplies and equipment are provided to M.S. students at no cost.
+For more information regarding Tuition and Fees for the Graduate Programs at Loyola University Medical Center, please access the following link Tuition and Fees.

 For more information:

 Fill out a request at the following link: REQUEST INFORMATION.

 Identify your interest by choosing the Biomedical Sciences category and selecting Integrative Cell Biology.